isc-projects/kea/doc/sphinx/arm/install.rst

    Build the optional ``perfdhcp`` DHCP benchmarking tool.
 The default is to not build it.

+ - ``--with-freeradius``
+   Build the optional ``RADIUS`` hook.
+This option specifies path to the patched version of FreeRADIUS client.
+Available in subscriber only version.
+   This option requires subscription-only RADIUS hook.

+ - ``--with-freeradius-dictionary``
+   Specifies a non-standard location for a FreeRADIUS dictionary file.
+That file contains list of supported RADIUS attributes.
+Available in subscriber only version.
+This option requires subscription-only RADIUS hook.

+If you don't see the RADIUS options, make sure you have RADIUS hook sources in the ``premium`` directory and rerun ``autoreconf -i``.

 .. note::

    The ``--runstatedir`` in the installation directories is particular.